 6 Hamilton Place

-6 Hamilton Place occupies a Mayfair address that sits within one of London's most architecturally significant private members' buildings, placing it in a peer set defined by grandeur of setting rather than cuisine type alone.
+6 Hamilton Place occupies a Mayfair address that sits within one of London's most architecturally significant private members' buildings, placing it in a comparable set defined by grandeur of setting rather than cuisine type alone.
 The venue operates in a neighbourhood where formal dining and institutional ceremony overlap, positioning it alongside London's most formally appointed rooms.

 Mayfair's Architecture of Occasion